 “Clever girl,” Theta said after a beat.
 “You’ve seen it then.”

 Gabrielle pinched the bridge of her nose.
 “Wait.
-You’re saying the chairwoman of the ELPIS Department is being… manipulated?”
+You’re saying the first chairwoman of the ELPIS Department is being… manipulated?”

 Theta took another drag.
 “If you accept this offer, then I will answer the questions you have to the best of my abilities.”